Jedrek1996/Architect-Website/README.md

 # Architect-Website
-A simple architecture project

-Here is a simple arcitecture project.
+Here is a simple arcitecture project I created in a couple of days.

 The main goal of this was to familiarize/ recap myself with the fundamentals of front end development.